tfachada/thesist/src/layout.typ

     }
   }

+  // Outlines
+  {
+    // Make up for the added vertical space before the first entry show heading: it => it + v(-10pt)

     // Main outline
     if not hide-outline {
       outline(
         title: STRING_OUTLINE
       )
     }

-  // Outlines for figure() content
-  {
-    // Auto-hide if there is nothing to index show outline: it => {
+    // Auto-hide figure outlines if there is nothing to index show outline: it => {
       context if query(selector(it.target).after(here())).len() == 0 {}
       else{it}
     }

+    // Figure outlines, if not manually hidden:

     if not hide-figure-list {
       outline(